Danger

 Finding marker genes#

 Let us compute a ranking for the highly differential genes in each cluster.
-For this, by default, the .raw
+The simplest and fastest method to do so is the t-test.

-sc.tl.rank_genes_groups(adata, "leiden", method="t-test")
+sc.tl.rank_genes_groups(adata, "leiden", mask_var="highly_variable", method="t-test")

 sc.pl.rank_genes_groups(adata, n_genes=25, sharey=False)